Skip to main content

 • ram_mb — the amount of RAM for each node in MB;

-• volume_gb — disk size in GB;
+• volume_gb — the disk size in GB;

-• volume_type — disk type format <type>.<pool_segment> for example basic.ru-9a:
+• volume_type — the disk type in the <type>.<pool_segment> format, for example basic.ru-9a:

-• <type> — basic, universal or fast;
+• <type>basic, universal or fast;

-View a detailed description of the selectel_mks_nodegroup_v1 resource.
+See the detailed description of the selectel_mks_nodegroup_v1 resource.

-7. Create a cloud database cluster
+7. Create a Managed Database cluster

 1. Create a MySQL semi-sync cluster.